 A word must be said about the type of neophyte who fails the great opportunity.
-He certainly does exist and is well known.
-One sometimes wonders how he came to venture upon a new path in life at all.
-The fact is, he is bound hand and foot to his past.
-On no account must a single strand of that sweet bondage to what he knows and can do be snapped in the name of mental freedom and spiritual orientation.
+They certainly exist and are well known.
+One sometimes wonders how they came to venture upon a new path in life at all.
+The fact is, they are bound hand and foot to their past.
+On no account must a single strand of that sweet bondage to what they know and can do be snapped in the name of mental freedom and spiritual orientation.
 No assurance or promise can endow this type with the eagle instinct.
-I have known him to drop preliminary occult study as if stung by a scorpion.
+I have known them to drop preliminary occult study as if stung by a scorpion.
 The fundamental cause of this is fear of the future.
-It strangles the very life out of all advancement and great work and makes a man a slave to the end of his days.
+It strangles the very life out of all advancement and great work and makes a person a slave to the end of their days.

-Others stand ready to help him, from their knowledge and experience fully understanding the problem that besets and hinders him, but they can do nothing.
-They cannot drag a man along the path; neither will they attempt to coerce him.
+Others stand ready to help them, fully understanding the problem that besets and hinders them from their knowledge and experience, but they can do nothing.
+They cannot drag a person along the path, neither will they attempt to coerce them.
 The law works here perhaps more rigorously than anywhere else in life.
-The neophyte must leave the home of the personality from free choice if he is to traverse the kingdom of the soul.
-Until he is ready to make the choice, he is safer where he is for this incarnation.
+The neophyte must leave the home of the personality from free choice if they are to traverse the kingdom of the soul.
+Until they are ready to make the choice, they are safer where they are for this incarnation.